Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- At home this year, Jacksonville is winless against the spread, and 0-3 overall.
+- At home this season, Jacksonville is winless against the spread, and 0-3 overall.

-- This year, in three home games, Jacksonville has gone over the total once.
+- Jacksonville has gone over the total once in three home games this season.

-- Away from home, Miami has two wins against the spread and is 1-2 overall.
+- Miami has two wins against the spread, and is 1-2 overall, on the road.

-- In three away games this year, Miami has gone over the total twice.
+- In three road games this season, Miami has hit the over twice.

 Powered by Data Skrive.